 I can’t recall the first time I heard of Positano, however I can recall the first time I ever laid eyes on this colourful, coastal paradise.
-Ever since seeing a postcard of Positano from a travelling friend, I saw myself jumping inside said postcard and this year, finally, I did just that.
-If you plan on visiting the jewel of the Amalfi Coast in Southern Italy, here is a quick guide to Positano to inspire your journey.
+Ever since seeing a postcard of Positano from a friend who had visited, I saw myself jumping inside of it.
+And this year, finally, I did just that.
+So if you plan on visiting the jewel of the Amalfi Coast in Southern Italy, here is a complete guide to Positano, to inspire a journey of your own.

 Checking In: Le Sirenuse